 - Differences between Repo rate and Bank rate: Repo Rate is a short-term measure.
 On the other hand, Bank Rate is a long-term measure.

 - In this, RBI controlled the maximum amount of credit flow to a certain sector.

-- RBI may also make compulsory for the banks to provide certain fractions of their loans to certain sectors such as priority sector lending etc.
+- RBI may also make it compulsory for the banks to provide certain loans to certain sectors such as priority sector lending etc.

 - Selective credit control is a tool in the hands of the Reserve Bank of India to restrict bank finance against sensitive commodities.

 - RBI can prescribe margin against collateral.
-For instance, lend only 70 Rs. for 100 Rs. value Property, margin requirement being 30%.
-If RBI raises margin requirement, customers will be able to borrow less.
+For instance, lend only 70 Rs. for 100 Rs.
+Value Property, margin requirement being 30%.
+If RBI raises margin requirements, customers will be able to borrow less.

-- Moral Suasion refers to a method of the request, a method of advice by the RBI to the commercial banks to take certain measures as per the trend of the economy.
+- Moral Suasion refers to a method of request, a method of advice by the RBI to the commercial banks to take certain measures as per the economy's trend.

 - RBI issues certain guidelines from time to time based on the current situation in the economy.
-These guidelines should be followed by banks.
-If any bank violates these guidelines RBI penalizes them.
+Banks should follow these guidelines.
+If any bank violates these guidelines, RBI penalizes them.